MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/mediawiki-connector.md

 The MediaWiki Microsoft Graph connector allows your organization to discover and index data from a wiki created by using MediaWiki software.
 This connector indexes specified content into Microsoft Search and Microsoft 365 Copilot and supports periodic crawls to keep the index up to date.

-> [!NOTE]
-> Read the [**Set up Microsoft Graph connectors in the Microsoft 365 admin center**](configure-connector.md) article to understand the general Microsoft Graph connectors setup instructions.

-This article is for anyone who configures, runs, and monitors a MediaWiki connector.
+This article is for anyone who configures, runs, and monitors a MediaWiki Microsoft Graph connector.
 It supplements the general setup process and shows instructions that apply only to the MediaWiki Microsoft Graph connector.
 This article also includes information about [Limitations](#limitations).

 <!---## Before you get started-->